svb in yosemite 1

-We’re not very worldly travelers, especially now that we’ve got young kids to handle.
-Unlike many of our own friends who’ve managed to travel heavily even with babies in tow, we’re simply just homebody types, content to hang out at home and savor our well oiled routines.
+We’re not very sophisticated or worldly travelers, especially when we’ve got young kids to handle.
+Unlike many of our own friends who’ve managed to travel heavily even with babies in tow, we’re simple homebodies, content to hang out at home and savor our well oiled routines.

-But once in a while, we’ll get restless enough to try something really adventurous.
-This year, since we had family over for the holidays, we decided to head for Yosemite, basically a stone’s throw away from our backyard, for a 3 day, 2 night stay that yielded a spectacular winter experience which we city slickers, originally from the tropics, could only liken to a trip through the belly of a big freezer.
-No, we don’t see snow that often, and it showed.
+But once in a while, we’ll get restless enough to venture forth from our familiar den.
+When our kids were particularly young, we opted to take trips that were fairly easy to manage and such, would usually be within a convenient driving distance.
+One particularly successful trip involved having our extended family over for the holidays, and having us all head for Yosemite, basically a stone’s throw away from our backyard.
+This vacation was for a 3 day, 2 night stay that yielded a spectacular winter experience which we city slickers, originally from the tropics, could only liken to a trip through the belly of a big freezer.
+No, we don’t see snow that often, and it was delightful.

 All in all, here’s what we spent for the opportunity to cavort with nature: